 No matter where you live, start your allergy medicines about a month before spring usually occurs in your region—and start right away if you begin to experience allergy symptoms.

-“Starting several weeks before you anticipate it happening really can help because the allergy medicine prevents that immune response,” Dr. Neutze says.
+“Starting several weeks before you anticipate it happening really can help because the allergy medicine prevents that immune response,” says Dana Neutze, MD, PhD, associate medical director of the UNC Family Medicine Center..
 “If you can get ahead of it, you’re in better shape.”

 The good news is that a lot of medications for allergies are now available without a prescription.
 If one does not work after a period of time, try a different one.